justbeinggfrank/fastify-auth-boilerplate/README.md

 - Jest for testing
 - Environment variable support with dotenv
 - CORS to control which domains can access API
+- Log file that can be used for monitoring

 ---